-· options to purchase shares of our common stock intended to qualify as "incentive stock options," as defined in section 422 of the Internal Revenue Code;

-- nonqualified options, which are stock options that do not qualify as incentive stock options; - restricted stock awards consisting of shares of our common stock subject to restrictions; - restricted stock unit awards consisting of the contractual right to receive shares of our common stock in the future contingent on the completion of service and/or the achievement of performance or other objectives; - · performance awards consisting of the right to receive payment of cash and/or shares of our common stock on the achievement of predetermined performance targets; and - other stock-based awards in the form of stock purchase rights, stock appreciation rights, unrestricted shares of our common stock, and awards valued in whole or in part by or otherwise based on our common stock.
+- options to purchase shares of our common stock intended to qualify as "incentive stock options," as defined in section 422 of the Internal Revenue Code; - · nonqualified options, which are stock options that do not qualify as incentive stock options; - restricted stock awards consisting of shares of our common stock subject to restrictions; - restricted stock unit awards consisting of the contractual right to receive shares of our common stock in the future contingent on the completion of service and/or the achievement of performance or other objectives; - performance awards consisting of the right to receive payment of cash and/or shares of our common stock on the achievement of pre-determined performance targets; and - other stock-based awards in the form of stock purchase rights, stock appreciation rights, unrestricted shares of our common stock, and awards valued in whole or in part by or otherwise based on our common stock.

 All of the shares issued under our 2006 equity incentive plan or by which awards granted under the plan are measured are shares of our authorized but unissued common stock.
-The maximum number of shares issuable under the plan is currently 5,274,000, consisting of the following:
+The maximum number of shares issuable under the plan is currently 5,649,000, consisting of the following:

-- 500,000 shares initially reserved for issuance under our 2006 equity incentive plan, - 1,000,000 shares reserved for issuance under our 2006 equity incentive plan based on shares that were or became available under the 1998 incentive and nonqualified stock option plan after we adopted our 2006 equity incentive plan on April 21, 2006, - 210,000 shares approved by our shareholders at the 2008 annual meeting of our shareholders, - 1,464,000 shares approved by our shareholders at the 2010 annual meeting of our shareholders, - 1,700,000 shares, consisting of the 2,500,000 shares approved by our shareholders at the 2012 annual meeting of our shareholders reduced by the 800,000 shares cancelled by our board of directors on April 22, 2016, as reported in the current report on Form 8-K that we filed on April 27, 2016, and - 400,000 shares approved by our shareholders at the 2017 annual meeting of our shareholders.
+- 500,000 shares initially reserved for issuance under our 2006 equity incentive plan; - 1,000,000 shares reserved for issuance under our 2006 equity incentive plan based on shares that were or became available under the 1998 incentive and nonqualified stock option plan after we adopted our 2006 equity incentive plan on April 21, 2006; - 210,000 shares approved by our shareholders at the 2008 annual meeting of our shareholders; - 1,464,000 shares approved by our shareholders at the 2010 annual meeting of our shareholders; - 1,700,000 shares, consisting of the 2,500,000 shares approved by our shareholders at the 2012 annual meeting of our shareholders reduced by the 800,000 shares cancelled by our board of directors on April 22, 2016, as reported in the current report on Form 8-K that we filed on April 27, 2016; - \bullet 400,000 shares approved by our shareholders at the 2017 annual meeting of our shareholders; and - 375,000 shares approved by our shareholders at the 2018 annual meeting of our shareholders.

 The plan adjusts the maximum number of shares issuable under the plan if we effect a capital readjustment or pay a stock dividend without receiving compensation in return.
 Whenever any outstanding award under the plan expires or terminates other than by exercise or payment in shares of our common stock, the corresponding shares of common stock may again be the subject of plan awards.
-Each share of our common stock issued pursuant to an award granted on or after April 30, 2010 under the plan, other than a stock option, counts as 1.83 shares against the maximum number of shares issuable under our 2006 equity incentive plan, as does any restricted stock unit or performance award granted on or after April 30, 2010 under the plan to the extent that shares of our common stock are used for measurement purposes.
+Each share of our common stock issued pursuant to an award granted on or after April 30, 2010 under the plan, other than a stock option or a SAR, counts as 1.83 shares against the maximum number of shares issuable under our 2006 equity incentive plan, as does any restricted stock unit or performance award granted on or after April 30, 2010 under the plan to the extent that shares of our common stock are used for measurement purposes.
 The maximum aggregate number of shares of common stock that may be subject to awards granted under our 2006 equity incentive plan to a single recipient in any calendar year is 150,000.

-Our 2006 equity incentive plan was first approved by our shareholders in 2006, and our shareholders have agreed to amendments to the plan in 2008, 2010, 2012 and 2017.
-At the 2018 annual meeting, our shareholders are being asked to approve amendments to the plan that would, among other things, increase the maximum number of shares issuable under the plan by 375,000 shares.
+Our 2006 equity incentive plan was first approved by our shareholders in 2006, and our shareholders have agreed to amendments to the plan in 2008, 2010, 2012, 2017 and 2018.

-The grants of plan-based awards table for fiscal 2017
+The grants of plan-based awards table for fiscal 2022